Green Plumbing and Water Conservation Tips for 2017

 Cut Your Shower Time

-Fun fact: Showers account for 17 percent of all water used in residential settings.
+Random Fact: 17 percent of all water used in a residential setting goes to the shower.

 Install Eco-Friendly Showerheads